ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The first part of the Evidence collection phase does not perform any cryptographic validation.
 This allows verifiers to use untrusted code for their initial Evidence collection.

-The results of the evidence collection are protocol specific data and transcripts which can be processed by the verifier.
+The results of the evidence collection are protocol specific data and transcripts which can be used as input to appraisal by a trusted Verifier.

 ### Cryptographic validation of Evidence